5 Things To Know Before Starting A T-shirt Subscription Box

 In a recent blog post, I talked about the perks of a one-item subscription box.
 From being easier to pack and ship to often offering a higher profit margin, there are many reasons to consider adding a one-thing-of-the-month subscription to your business.

 One of the most popular one-item subscription boxes is a t-shirt subscription.
-There are many t-shirt subscription owners inside Launch Your Box.
+There are a lot of t-shirt subscription owners inside Launch Your Box.
 And actually, two of my subscriptions are t-shirt subscriptions.

 I was almost two years into my Monogram Box subscription when I decided it was time to add another subscription to my business.
 I always tell you how important it is to listen to your subscribers, so I listened to mine.
 They were constantly asking me for more t-shirts.
 And so my T-Shirt Club was born!

-Before you start to worry there isn’t room for your t-shirt subscription idea, let me reassure you.
+If you worry there isn’t room for your t-shirt subscription idea, let me reassure you.
 There is plenty of room!
 Each t-shirt subscription serves its own audience.
 Tees are designed with a particular audience’s needs and interests in mind.
 Your audience needs your t-shirt.

-Before you start ordering shirts and planning designs, I want to talk to you about five things you need to know about t-shirt subscription boxes.
+Before you start ordering shirts and planning designs, let’s talk about five things you need to understand about t-shirt subscriptions.

 Consistency is important to your subscribers.
-I prefer to stick with one brand of t-shirt, but the many supply chain challenges we’ve all faced over the last two years have made that hard to do.
+I prefer to stick with one brand of t-shirt, but occasionally supply chain issues make that difficult.

 The most important thing to your subscribers is the fit of your tees.
 You may need to use different brands, but you can’t use brands whose t-shirts fit differently.
 A customer who ends up with a t-shirt that fits one way one month and a tee that fits differently the next month will not be a happy customer.